Brent Laurence -- House (Tuesdays @ Aristocrat's)

 Brian Lyons -- House (Sundays @ Re-bar, Saturdays @ Last Supper Club) Since he's the in-the-know proprietor of one of our city's best record stores (Beats International), Lyons tends to spin the best and brightest of what's out on vinyl right now.
 House is his first love, but he's not afraid to venture into other territories as well.

 Donald Glaude -- Breaks, House (Variable) Donald has gained quite the name for himself on the national rave circuit.
-His enthusiastic sets and penchant for hootin', hollerin', and shakin' his booty behind the tables surely contributes to his notoriety.
+His enthusiastic sets and penchant for hootin', hollerin', and shakin' his booty behind the tables surely contribute to his notoriety.
 He's booked for one-offs every time you turn around.
 Check your local rave-flyer source for details.

 Eva -- Drum 'n' Bass (Thursdays @ ARO.space, with James) She may be tiny, but listening to Eva deftly maneuver the needle from one hard jungle record to the next, you'll agree that girlfriend is one tough bitch.